 - Use an alternative business methodology like Blue Ocean Strategy;

-- Work with smaller businesses that use lean startup.
+- Work with smaller businesses that use lean startups.

 - In summary: is lean startup a major bust for large businesses?